ALL YOU NEED TO KNOW ABOUT ALCOHOL ABUSE AND TREATMENT

 Aside from death, motor vehicle crashes also result in physical injuries, trauma and property damage.

-Because increased alcohol intake impairs rational judgment, alcohol abuse provokes acts of violence such as homicide, suicide and sexual assault.
+Because increased alcohol intake impairs rational judgment, alcohol abuse provokes acts of violence such as homicide, suicide, and sexual assault.
 It also leads to risky behavior such as engaging in unprotected sex or having sex with multiple partners that can increase risks of unwanted pregnancy and HIV.

 Alcohol abusers are a liability in the workplace.
 Compared to their other co-workers, alcoholics are more given to absenteeism, tardiness and low work efficiency.
-These affect the overall productivity that can lead to business downturns.
+These factors affect overall productivity that can lead to business downturns.

 Alcoholic employees are more likely to incur health care costs due to their recurring medical issues.
 These expenses can be a heavy burden for employers who provide medical subsidy or health insurance.
+Instant Urine EtG Test Kits like the EtG 80-Hour Urine Drug Test Dip Card can save employers a ton of money in the long-run.

 When to Seek Medical Help